ESA: U.S. gained 13M gamers during the pandemic

 “It was a really interesting look at not only where they think we are today, but where their forecasting might be in the next five years,” Pierre-Louis said.
 “And it speaks to the way video games have tapped into something very cultural.
 And doing it at a time when people were looking for a different kind of outlet.
 You know, consumers really enjoy the interactivity.
 Video games have been natively digital just because of the nature of how they’re created and how they’re distributed directly.
 I think there’s a lot of opportunity for growth.”

-He noted how big games and game worlds like Roblox and Fortnite are becoming and they’re drawing consumers into engaging environments where players are finding community and an ecosystem.
+He noted how big games and worlds like Roblox and Fortnite are becoming and they’re drawing consumers into engaging environments where players are finding community and an ecosystem.
 Those companies have a chance to become platforms unto themselves.

 “There are a lot of other industries where there’s an ecosystem around how entertainment gets produced, and what are the adjacent industries to it,” Pierre-Louis said.
 “Ours traditionally have been more technical in nature.
 We’re a technology-based industry, and therefore, we depend on silicon chips, and everything else around us and on retailers.
 Now that you’ve seen the growth of influencers and of the impact of the internet, we’re going to see experimentation in the other new ecosystems that bring games to people.
 Just think about how many people love watching people play games, right?
 That’s very good.”